 True American grit.
 Men and women who wore patriotism like their own well-earned mantle on the mean streets of the Swamp to support a border wall.
 But the event was, perhaps, summed up best by the youngest rider – Walker Acres, 23, from Las Cruces, New Mexico: “I love immigration, but it’s got to be the legal way.
 We’ve got to have a little say as to who gets to come into our country.”

-And there you have it, folks, a little common sense from cowboys and the followers of Chef Boyardee.We value your comments!
-Please weigh in on our comment section below.
+And there you have it, folks, a little common sense from cowboys and the followers of Chef Boyardee.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com